HobanLab/GeographicGeneticCorrelation/README.md

 An error will be (intentionally) thrown if sample names/order do not match exactly between these two arguments!

-Additionally, the functions require the specification of geographic/ecological buffer sizes, the Spatial Vectors representing the .shp files of polygons representing both national borders and ecoregion data (if available), and the number of resampling replicates.
+Additionally, the functions require the specification of geographic/ecological buffer sizes (either a single integer or a vector of values), the Spatial Vectors representing the .shp files of polygons representing both national borders and ecoregion data (if available), and the number of resampling replicates.

 ### Outputs
 The uppermost resampling functions (`geo.gen.Resample` and `geo.gen.Resample.Par`) generate a single 3 dimensional array, with the dimensions as follows: